From locked mix to export — how Veyra actually works

 Timeline — assembly to master

-Waveform, downbeat rail, and one lane per shot — the same musical clock you locked in Video Plan.
+Waveform, downbeat rail, and one lane per shot — the same musical clock you locked in Project Plan.

 Slide and trim on the grid with snap; lock or mute shots.
 Every edit writes back to the project record.